What is Literacy?

 Literacy across the Curriculum at Westbourne

 We are fully committed to improving students’ literacy skills at every opportunity.
-Teachers take part in regular INSET training on literacy, in order to best support student progress in lessons.
+Teachers take part in regular training on literacy, in order to best support student progress in lessons.
 Some of the approaches to literacy in the classroom implemented at Westbourne are detailed below.